cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   - Logs are collected from individual programs running in YARN containers.

-  - YARN containers have their own local log files.
+  - YARN writes the log messages emitted by containers to files inside the container.

   - CDAP System Services run (depending on the service) either on cluster edge nodes or in YARN containers.
 Where they run determines the file that configures that service's logging.

-  - CDAP logs are published to Kafka topics.
+  - In addition, CDAP programs publish these messages to Kafka.

-  - The Log Saver Service (*Log.saver*) is configured to read log messages for the ``logs.user-v2`` Kafka topic.
+  - The Log Saver Service (*Log.saver*) is configured to read log messages for the ``logs.user-v2`` Kafka topic (set by the property ``log.kafka.topic``).
 The number of log saver instances can be scaled to process the Kafka partitions in parallel, if needed.

-Log.saver reads the messages from Kafka, buffers and sorts them in-memory, before persisting them to HDFS.
-These messages are written to files corresponding to the programs the log messages belong to.
+    *Log.saver*, by default, runs only the CDAP Log Pipeline: it reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
+Each of these files corresponds to one program or application, depending on how the grouping is configured.
+(This is set by the property :ref:`log.publish.partition.key <logging-monitoring-writing-logs-to-kafka>`,
+    described :ref:`below <logging-monitoring-configuring-the-log-saver-service>`.)

     *Note:* These files are configured to rotate based on time and size; they can be changed using the properties ``log.pipeline.cdap.file.max.size.bytes`` and
     ``log.pipeline.cdap.file.max.lifetime.ms`` in the :ref:`cdap-site.xml
     <appendix-cdap-default-logging>` file as described in
-    :ref:`logging-monitoring-logging-pipeline-configuration`.
+    :ref:`logging-monitoring-log-pipeline-configuration`.

-  - Custom pipelines can be configured by adding an XML file in a prescribed location.
-    Each pipeline buffers log messages in-memory and sorts them based on their timestamp.
+  - In addition, custom log pipelines can be configured by adding an XML file in a prescribed location.
+Each pipeline buffers log messages in memory and sorts them based on their timestamp.

-  - Metrics are created based on the results of the pipelines, and passed to the Metrics Service.
+  - In addition to persisting logs to files, the Log.saver also emits metrics about the number of log messages emitted by each program.
+These metrics can be retrieved by querying the :ref:`CDAP metrics system <http-restful-api-metrics>`.

   - For security, the files written out to persistent storage in HDFS have permissions set such that they are accessible only by the ``cdap`` user.

-  - Log.saver also emits metrics for each *info, debug,* or *error* message received.
-This helps in monitoring the amount of logs emitted by applications, application's programs, system services, etc. and can be retrieved by querying the :ref:`CDAP metrics system
-    <http-restful-api-metrics>`.

 .. figure:: /_images/logging/logging-framework.png
     :figwidth: 100%